himansudesai/cinder.js/README.md

 Not all events are supported (passed by Cinder to client code) - this will follow shortly.

 Support for other Widgets and Interactions is coming...

+The examples can be viewed online at himansudesai.github.com